Rainfall across the Thames catchment was 77.4% of the 131 year historic monthly average, with 40.5 mm from 1 - 31 March.

 The diagram below shows the rainfall and levels of water in the rivers, reservoirs and underground in our area, for the last month.

-- On 28 February the Thames Regional SMD total was 0mm which is slightly wetter than the expected 3 mm.
+- On 31 March, the Thames Regional Soil Moisture Deficit (SMD) total was 14mm which is slightly drier than the expected 10mm.

-- Flows were still below their long term averages for most of February.
-The Teddington Target Flow remained at 800 Ml/d during the month in agreement with the EA.
+- Most river flows were still below their long term averages in March.
+The Teddington Target Flow remained at 800 megalitres/day during the month in agreement with the the Environment Agency.